 1967 - 404 Morgan Creek Road, Chapel Hill, NC.
 Designed by Richard B. Pollman of Home Planners Inc, a plan book publisher.
 This is model N1126 without the garage.
 Sold in 2016 to Atarazia LLC.

 1968 - The Frances Brantly Goodwin House, aka Cats Meow, 406 Lyons Road, Chapel Hill.
 Goodwin moved to NC from Santa Fe NM where she lived in a house designed by Frank Welch, noted Texas Modernist architect.
 Taking ideas from that house, she created this house with additional ideas from a plan book.
 Originally 1900 square feet.
 Sold in 1972 to Lorin and Sue Campbell.
 In 1976, the Campbells divorced and house went to Sue Campbell.
 Campbell) Sold in 2000 to James S. Resnick and Janet Kagan.
 Ellen Weinstein designed a 2001 addition, built by McLean, bottom photo.
 Deeded in 2010 to Janet Kagan.
 Sold in 2016 to Megan W. and Eric W. Butler.
-For sale in 2019.
+Sold in 2019 to Meredith and Alberto Tarajano.

 1969 - The Ladnor and Shirley Geissinger House, 1105 Old Lystra Road, Chapel Hill.
 Built by JP Goforth.
 Designed by the Geissingers and a draftsman named Bisbing in Chapel Hill.
 Sunroom added in 1994 and below it a storage area, walk in closet and bathroom designed by Steven Gaddis.
 Still owned by the Geissingers as of 2018.